-We present evidence that complex disclosure can result from the strategic incentives to shroud information.
-We implement an experiment where senders are required to report their private information truthfully but can choose how complex to make their reports.
+We present evidence that unnecessarily complex disclosure can result from strategic incentives to shroud information.
+In our lab experiment, senders are required to report their private information truthfully, but can choose how complex to make their reports.
 We find that senders use complex disclosure over half the time.
-Most of this obfuscation is profitable because receivers make systematic mistakes in assessing complex reports.
-Receivers understand that senders are using complexity to hide bad news.
-However, strategic complexity is still effective, which can be attributed to receivers being overconfident in their ability to process complex information.
+This obfuscation is profitable because receivers make systematic mistakes in assessing complex reports.
+Regression and structural analysis suggest that these mistakes could be driven by receivers who are naive about the strategic use of complexity or overconfident about their ability to process complex information.

 Part of the research was conducted when Jin took leave at the Federal Trade Commission.
 The views expressed are those of the authors and do not necessarily represent those of the U.S. Federal Trade Commission, any individual Commissioner, or the National Bureau of Economic Research.
 Martin would like to thank both the Paris School of Economics and the Camargo Foundation for their hospitality during the writing of this paper.
 Early stages of this project were supported by the French National Research Agency, through the program Investissements d'Avenir, ANR-10--LABX_93-01.
 We would like to thank Patrick Rooney, Byron Perpetua, and Philip Marx for excellent assistance.
 All rights reserved.
 All errors are ours.

 Ginger Zhe Jin & Michael Luca & Daniel Martin, 2022.
 "Complex Disclosure," Management Science, vol 68(5), pages 3236-3261.